inspircd/docker/README.md

 We automatically build our images weekly to include the current state of modern libraries.

 Considering to update your docker setup regularly.

+# Additional information

+By default this image ships DNSBL settings for [DroneBL](http://dronebl.org) and [EFnet RBL](http://efnetrbl.org/).

+This should provide a basic protection for your server, but also causes problems if you want to use [Tor](https://www.torproject.org/) or open proxies.

+Set `INSP_ENABLE_DNSBL` to `no` to disable them.

 # License